x-govuk/x-govuk.github.io/app/posts/how-to-use-cross-government-slack.md

 The workspace is open to anyone working in government with a `.gov.uk` email address, and other qualified public sector organisations.
 If you're a contractor or commercial supplier working with a public sector organisation, you will need to ask for a `.gov.uk` address (or other qualified public sector email address) before you can join this Slack workspace.

 A number of public sector email domains are able to sign-up without being invited, so check out the [list of allowed email domains](https://ukgovernmentdigital.slack.com/signup#/domain-signup).

-For public sector organisations not on the email domain list, they can be invited by any existing Slack workspace member.
+### Not on the list?

+The list isn't long enough to add all email domains, so if your organisation isn't on there you'll need to ask an existing Slack workspace member to invite you.

+Any existing Slack workspace member can invite someone to join the workspace: Open Slack and click `File` > `Invite People` or type `/invite` in any chat window and press Enter.
+The invitation will be reviewed by an administrator and you'll get a notification if they have been added.